epics-docs/epics-docs/guides/EPICS_Intro.rst

 -  Automatic sequencing of operations

--  Mode and facility configuration control
+-  Facility mode and configuration control

 -  Management of common time across the facility